hyperb1iss/uchroma/README.md

 	 systemctl --user uchromad status

 Be sure to uninstall any other software which might alter permissions or change behavior of the devices or kernel HID drivers.

+Please submit a pull request if you'd like to package for other platforms!